Impact of the September 11 attacks on the entertainment industry: Other changes

-In the Friends episode "The One Where Rachel Tells...", Chandler and Monica could not get on their flight for their honeymoon because Chandler joked about a bombing in the airport.
-After the attacks, the story was rewritten and reshot.
-As the show was set in New York, a disclaimer reading "Dedicated to the People of New York City" was added to the end of the episode "The One After 'I Do'", which was the first episode of the series to be broadcast after the attacks.
+In the Friends episode "The One Where Rachel Tells...", Chandler and Monica could not get on their flight for their honeymoon because Chandler joked about a bombing at the airport.
+After the attacks, the story was rewritten and re-shot.
+As the show was set in New York, a caption reading "Dedicated to the People of New York City" was added to the end of the episode "The One After 'I Do'", which was the first episode of the series to be broadcast after the attacks.
 In several subsequent episodes, Joey and other members of the crew are seen wearing NYPD and FDNY apparel; Joey is seen wearing a T-shirt that says "Captain Billy Burke", referring to an NYC firefighter who died in the attack.

 The opening credits of The Sopranoss first three seasons featured a shot of the Twin Towers visible in Tony Soprano's side-view mirror.
 It was replaced with two shorter generic shots beginning in the show's fourth season.

 New material was quickly added to PBS's Sesame Street following the attacks to address issues raised.
-The first episode of the season involves a grease fire at Hooper's Store which traumatizes Elmo until he meets some real-life firefighters.
+The first episode of season 33, which debuted in February of the following year, involves a grease fire at Hooper's Store, which traumatizes Elmo until he meets some real-life firefighters.
 In another episode written after the attacks, Big Bird has to deal with his xenophobic pen pal Gulliver, who does not believe birds should be friendly to other species.

 The syndicated version of the Married... with Children episode "Get Outta Dodge" features a scene of two Arabs with a ticking bomb at the front door of Al Bundy's house offering to buy his Dodge clunker car for $40 and asking for directions to the Sears Tower.
 It was pulled after the attack.

 Law & Order: Special Victims Unit had their opening credits modified at the start of their third season on September 28 to remove an establishing shot of the World Trade Center.

 A shot of the New York City skyline in the opening montage of Saturday Night Live was altered to remove the Twin Towers when the new season began on September 29.
 A shot of an American flag was also added.